kashishsolanki/ionic-demo-app/README.md

 * Ionic native Camera Plugin integration to capture and show picture and also save in album and in localstorage.
 * Use some of UI components like, card, button/fab button, icons and AlertController.
 * Integrated Ionic native barcodescanner plugin to encode text and scan barcode.
+* Implemented custom directive and pipe.
+* Implemented singup and login module with page navigation.

 ## Installation:
 1. [For install Ionic Cordova](https://ionicframework.com/docs/intro/installation/)